Dr. Adam Meredith

 He now owns 4 Chiropractic Businesses, as well as an Xray and Bone densitometry business.

 After graduating Adam worked under the guidance of his Mentor Dr. Philipson (Chiropractor, Adams University Lecturer and author of Chiropractic technique books) Dr. Meredith then started his own practice in 2001 in North Sydney.

 His practice grew quickly as he gained a reputation for being a Lumbar Disc Specialist.

-Though busy and having other Chiropractor Woking for him in his first year, Adam was frustrated by a percentage of clients that kept relapsing.
-He was also frustrated with his own battle with low back pain after breaking his back in a water skiing accident.
+Although he was busy and had other chiropractors working for him in his first year, Adam was frustrated by a percentage of clients that kept relapsing.
+He was also frustrated with his own battle with lower back pain after breaking his back in a water skiing accident.

-In 2004 Dr. Meredith was introduced to Postural therapy which revolutionized the way he approached spinal pain, and consequently got rid of his own back pain.
+In 2004 Dr. Meredith was introduced to Postural Therapy which revolutionised the way he approached spinal pain, and consequently got rid of his own back pain.